Fijileaks

 In 1987, Coupist Sitiveni Rabuka was happy to welcome Chinese farmers and businessmen into Fiji to replace the Indo-Fijians.
 They were to come from mainland China and Hong Kong. '

 'The Chinese would be the best substitute.
-They are hard workers and have no political ambitions,' he said.
+They are hard workers and have no political ambitions,'

 What about the Indo-Fijians?